Wanstead Village

 Reduce anti-social behaviour and robberies in Wanstead High Street over the next three months.
 In accordance with our problem orientated policing.

-The ward priorities were discussed at the last ward panel meeting which took place on 3rd December 2025.
+The ward priorities were discussed at the last ward panel meeting which took place on 11th March 2026.
 The ward panel have decided to keep the priorities the same.
-This will be reviewed at the next ward panel meeting which is taking place on 11th March 2026.
+This will be reviewed at the next ward panel meeting which is taking place on 10th June 2026.

 S: Reduce the number of shoplifting, robberies and drug offences.